Paragraphs and Essays

 Others may be expecting a formal academic essay, also called a thesis-and-support paper, organized with an introduction, body, and conclusion that includes the following parts:

-an introductory paragraph which gives a background and states the thesis (the point of the essay
+• Introductory paragraph, which states the background information and the thesis (the point of the essay).

 While some instructors may have slight variations about formal academic essay organization, you won’t have a problem if your paper has the following three components:

-a thesis statement at the end of the introductory (opening) paragraph
+1. A thesis statement at the end of the introductory (opening) paragraph.

-body paragraphs contain only proof of the thesis, and
+2. Body paragraphs that contain only proof of the thesis, and

-a concluding paragraph which contains a review of the proof and restatement of the thesis.
+3. A concluding paragraph, which contains a review of the proof and restatement of the thesis.
 Some instructors also ask for some general prediction or observation instead of or in addition to a restatement of thesis.

-Always check with your instructor if you are not sure about what is expected.
+Always check with your instructor if you're unsure of their expectations.
 The discussion here is for a formal academic essay (thesis-and-support paper).

 An essay is a collection of paragraphs that fit around one idea or position on an issue.
 This is usually called the thesis or main idea.